Jstith/LogCracker/readme.md

 ## What works right now

-Currently, you can run the python file with a log file passed as an arg and the program will try to identify what kind of log it is.
-Right now, the only working option is SSH.
-If the log is an SSH log, it will parse through the log and display some basic information:
+Currently, you can run the python file with a log file passed as an argument and the program will try to identify what kind of log it is.
+Right now, the only working option is of ssh logs.
+If the log is an ssh log, it will parse through the log and display some basic information:
-- What IPs are used
-- What port SSH is running on
 - Name of SSH server
+- Attempted logons
 - Successful logons

 ![SSH example](resources/ssh_example.png)